-We're committed to ensuring you have the opportunity to participate in shaping and improving Landlord Services, at a level that is meaningful to you.
+We're committed to making sure you have the opportunity to participate in shaping and improving Landlord Services, at a level that is meaningful to you.
 The term 'tenant' is used throughout these pages and includes both tenants and leaseholders.
 Read on to find out how you can be involved.

 Where's the community spirit?

-Well it's in the community you just need to look for it!
-The Tenant Participation team have produced a Great Neighbourhoods Resource pack (pdf, 441 KB)(opens new window)that will help get you started.
+The Tenant Participation team have produced a Great Neighbourhoods Resource pack (pdf, 441 KB)(opens new window).
 The pack is all about how you can organise simple and fun events and activities to bring your neighbours together and create a sense of community spirit.
 We also have a 'Smile Exchange' flyer (pdf, 458 KB)(opens new window) to look at and a feedback form (vnd.openxmlformats-officedocument.wordprocessingml.document, 16 KB)(opens new window)for your comments about the pack.

 'Reach for the stars' was the theme of this years tenant participation awards celebrating the contributions made by individuals and groups over the last year in their local communities and in helping the City Council improve its Landlord Service to tenants.
 This annual event was held on 17 October at City Hall and was attended by the Lord Mayor of Bristol, Cllr Faruk Choudhury and over 100 tenants, their guests and staff.
-A great time was had by all.
 Have a look at the Tenant Participation Awards winners 2013 (pdf, 12.8 MB)(opens new window).

 For all of the ways you can get involved please see our get involved! factsheet (pdf, 108 KB)(opens new window).